pantheon-systems/documentation/source/content/guides/backups/02-access-backups.md

 This section provides information on how to access your backups from your Pantheon dashboard and the command line.

-Backups created on Pantheon are stored offsite on Google Cloud Storage instances.
+Pantheon backups are stored offsite on Google Cloud Storage instances.
 We recommend a full-fledged backup solution for retention.
 For example, the following script can be executed from an external cron job to send backups to your own Amazon S3 instance:

 <Download file="pantheon-backup-to-s3.sh" />